MicrosoftDocs/dynamics365smb-docs/business-central/company-hub-add-company.md

 ---
-title: Add companies to your company hub | Microsoft Docs
+title: Add companies to your company hub
 description: Learn how to add companies from other Business Central environments to your company hub so you can manage work across environments.
 author: edupont04

 ms.service: dynamics365-business-central
 ms.topic: article
-ms.search.keywords: accountant, accounting, company hub ms.date: 09/17/2020
+ms.search.keywords: accountant, accounting, company hub ms.date: 01/01/2020
 ms.author: edupont

 ---